-If you are using an image, it displays in the center of the element with the target diagram name at the top.
+If you are using an image, it displays in the center of the element with the target diagram name at the top, as shown in the EAExample illustration.
 If you are not using an image, the name displays in the center of the element.